About Sailing Roam

 In December 2014, we chartered a small power catamaran for a week in the San Juan Islands.
 If we could have fun on a small boat in winter, perhaps we could live this dream someday.
 We were hooked.

-In 2019, we bought our first yacht — a 2005 Meridian 490 — and moved aboard.
-For three and a half years we lived and cruised aboard 2nd Circus in places like the Puget Sound, Hood Canal, San Juan Islands, Canadian Gulf Islands, and Desolation Sound.
+In 2019, we bought our first yacht, a 2005 Meridian 490, and moved aboard.
+For the next three and a half years, we lived and cruised aboard 2nd Circus throughout the Puget Sound, Hood Canal, San Juan Islands, Canadian Gulf Islands, and Desolation Sound.

 Meet the Crew

-Sailing Roam is Geri and Shawn — two people who love cats, helping others, and figuring things out as we go (we’re still not sure how those are all connected, but they are).
+Sailing Roam is Geri and Shawn — two people who love cats, helping others, and figuring things out as we go.
+We’re still not entirely sure how those things are connected, but they’ve shaped who we are and how we move through the world.

 Sailing Roam is about sharing all of it: the progress, the pauses, the mistakes, and the moments that remind us why we chose this life in the first place.